Change General preferences on Mac

 Choose when you want documents to open in a tab (instead of in a new window): never, only when you’re working in full screen, or always.

 Ask to keep changes when closing documents

-Unsaved changes are saved automatically when you close documents.
-If you also want to be asked to save changes, select this checkbox.
+By default, unsaved changes are automatically saved when you close documents.
+If you prefer to be asked whether to save changes, select this checkbox.

 Close windows when quitting an app

-Select to close app windows when you quit an app.
-The windows won’t reopen automatically the next time you open the app.
+Close app windows when you quit an app.
+The windows don’t reopen automatically the next time you open the app.

 This setting also determines how many recent items appear in app menus, such as the File > Open Recent menu in TextEdit.

 Allow Handoff between this Mac and your iCloud devices

 If your Mac supports Handoff, turn on Handoff between your Mac, iOS and iPadOS devices, and Apple Watch set up with iCloud.
 See Pick up where you left off with Handoff on Mac.

 When this option is selected, you can use Universal Clipboard to copy and paste between your devices.